Tackle heavy-duty jobs in these big trucks.

 - 360-degree rearview monitor with split-view display

-Sailing into the top spot on our list of the 10 best full-size trucks for 2020 is the Dodge Ram 1500.
+Sailing into the top spot on our list of the 10 best full-size trucks for 2020 is the Ram 1500.
 The 2019 model delivers a cushioned ride with its standard multilink coil spring rear suspension system with heavy-duty twin-tube shocks and an optional four-corner air suspension system, which is available on all trim levels.
 Whether hauling supplies over gravel or plowing through tough elements, you can count on both suspension systems to adapt to the conditions while maintaining stable and level handling.
 With the 5.7L V8 HEMI®, towing capacity is an estimated 12,750 lbs. of unbridled power, when properly equipped, allowing you to tackle your hauling needs with confidence (2019 models).1

 The mid-range 2019 Ram 1500 Laramie comes standard with the following features:

 - Heated and ventilated front seats and heated rear seats

 - Uconnect® infotainment system with an 8.4-inch touchscreen display